FlyingDR/date/README.md

 \Flying\Date\Date::getAdjustment(): ?\DateInterval
  ```

-Returns currently defined time shifting interval that is used for date adjusting while creating date objects.
+Returns currently defined the time shifting interval that is used for date adjusting while creating date objects.

 ### `allowAdjustment`